 PCI DSS Non-Compliance Penalties:

-- Violation Type: Varies by size & duration
+- Violation Type: Varies by breach size and duration

 Recent PCI DSS Violation Example: